Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Setup and notation

+Let $\s$ be the thermodynamic entropy density (in the thermodynamic limit).
+Since the thermodynamic entropy is defined purely thermodynamically, $\s$ exists uniquely regardless of microscopic details of the system such as the noncommutativity of $\hat{\bm{X}}_N$.

-Let $s$ be the thermodynamic entropy per site, which is a function of $\bm{x}$; $s=s(\bm{x})$.
-According to thermodynamics, $s$ is concave and differentiable everywhere in $\Gamma$ \cite{Callen1985,Lieb1999}.
-In particular, $s$ is {\em strictly} concave except in first-order phase transition regions.
-On the other hand, in first-order phase transition regions $s$ becomes linear in a certain direction(s) and therefore {\em not} strictly concave \cite{Shimizu2021,Callen1985}.
-This is the reason why the GCE cannot give a phase coexistence state \cite{Yoneta2019}.
+According to thermodynamics, $\s$ is a function of $\bm{x}$, $\s=\s(\bm{x})$, which is concave in $\Omega$.
+Note that $\s$ is {\em strictly} concave except in first-order phase transition regions.
+On the other hand, in first-order phase transition regions $\s$ becomes linear in a certain direction(s) and therefore {\em not} strictly concave \cite{Shimizu2021_1_eng,Callen1985}.
+This is the reason why the {\CE} cannot give a phase coexistence state \cite{Yoneta2019}.

+In addition, $\s$ is continuously differentiable everywhere in $\Omega$ \cite{Callen1985,Lieb1999,Shimizu2021_1_eng}.
+We furthermore employ the standard assumption for systems with short-range interactions that $\s$ is also twice continuously differentiable~\footnote{ The authors do not know systems with short-range interactions which violate this assumption. }.

-We call $s$ and its derivatives the `genuine thermodynamic quantities.'
-In particular, the first derivatives are the thermodynamic forces.
-We denote by $\Pi_{(i)}$ the thermodynamic force conjugate to $X_{(i)}$, i.e.,
+We call $\s$ and its derivatives the `genuine thermodynamic quantities'.
+In particular, the first derivatives are the (entropic) intensive parameters \cite{Callen1985}.
+We use $\Pi_{\ind{i}}$ to denote the intensive parameter conjugate to $X_{\ind{i}}$, i.e.,